 Support groups will also allow the patient to have other people to share their experiences with.
 Suppose the patient can find healthy ways of dealing with negative events and distract themselves from their emotional cravings during rehab.
 In that case, they can then reach sobriety and all of their other rehab goals.

 Alcohol use disorder and depressive illnesses are often co-occurring.
 When a person suffers from one or another, they may likely develop the opposite one.
 When both occur simultaneously, such as having depressive symptoms and using alcohol to cope, it can worsen outcomes.

 The most common type of depression that is found with alcohol use disorders is major depression.
 Substance abuse disorders of many kinds frequently co-occur with mental illnesses.

-Mood disorders and depressive disorders are particularly prevalent among people who suffer from alcohol addiction.
+Mood disorders and depressive disorders are particularly prevalent among people who suffer from alcohol addiction, and those who are genetically prone high cortisol levels and depression.
 This is because alcohol affects communication in the brain, which affect mood and emotions.

 Those who drink too often or too much in one sitting can experience blackouts, aggression, and extreme depressive moods.
 A survey in 2010 found that 3.4 million adults reported having a substance abuse disorder and a major depressive episode during the same period.